prb/pips-solver/strategy.md

 - For an `AllSame` constraint, there is an optional pips that represents the target pips that must be assigned to any point in the constraint.
 We notate an `AllSame` constraint as `AllSame(Option<Pips>,HashSet<Point>)`.
 The constraint only makes sense if the set of points is non-empty.
 - For an `AllDifferent` constraint, there is a possibly empty set of pips that are not allowed to be assigned to any point in the constraint.
 We notate an `AllDifferent` constraint as `AllDifferent(HashSet<Pips>,HashSet<Point>)`.
 The set of pips must not contain all possible pips.
 The constraint only makes sense if the set of points is non-empty.
-- For a `LessThan`, `Exactly`, or `MoreThan` constraint, the intention is that the sum of all pips assigned to points in the constraint meets the comparison of the type name applied to a target non-positive integer value.
+- For a `LessThan`, `Exactly`, or `MoreThan` constraint, the intention is that the sum of all pips assigned to points in the constraint meets the comparison of the type name applied to a target non-negative integer value.
 We notate the constraint as `<type>(NonNegativeInteger,HashSet<Point>)`.
 Note that the sum of all pips might exceed the range of possible pips, so we use a non-negative integer rather than a `Pips` for this purpose.

-As a notational convenience, we use the special singleton constraint `EMPTY` to represent a constraint with no points.
+As a notational convenience, we use the special singleton constraint `EMPTY_CONSTRAINT` to represent a constraint with no points.

 For the purpose of comparison, two constraints are equal if they are of the same type and have the same components.
 (Note that the invariants above ensure that there are no equivalent constraints of different types or different components, although this has no bearing on the behavior of the solver.)